Please be sure that students attend school every single day!

 A student must be out for three full days of illness before homework can be requested.
 The parent must call the office before 9:00 a.m. on the third day of absence to request homework, and the homework can be picked up in the office after 2:00 p.m.

 Students are expected to be to school on time.
 Students who arrive late are missing important instructional time, and they are distracting to others.
 Students who arrive over five minutes late in the morning should be signed in by a parent/guardian.
 Students who are tardy to class during the day will receive 8th period detention.
 Students are tardy if they are not in their seat when the bell rings.

 5th tardy = Tardy Contract

 When coming to school late due to a Dr.'s appointment the student MUST have something from the Dr. showing they had an appointment in order for the absence to be excused.
 If a parent signs in a student and has no verification of an appointment, the absence is considered unexcused.

-If you have additional questions regarding attendance, please contact Cheryl Arnett, our Attendance Clerk.
+If you have additional questions regarding attendance, please contact Lorena Cabrera, our Attendance Clerk.